aoguz1/aoguz1/README.md

 ✨ My name is **Abdullah**, I'm student on Managment Information Systems in Pamukkale University (4th) from Turkey. <br>

-🌱 I’m currently learning mobile development
+🌱 I’m currently develop Mobile & Backend area with Flutter and Node.js

 ### 📌 GitHub Stats and Top Languages